 If you are interested in learning more about SOLIDWORKS PCB, check out our new SOLIDWORKS PCB training course at Alignex.
 This class teaches you how to use the software by following a typical process of managing a PCB project from start to finish.

-Plus, check out our Mechanical Integration is a Breeze with SOLIDWORKS PCB Connector blog post and make sure to to always stay up-to-date in the world of SOLIDWORKS.
+Plus, check out our Mechanical Integration is a Breeze with SOLIDWORKS PCB Connector blog post and make sure to subscribe to the Alignex Blog to always stay up-to-date in the world of SOLIDWORKS.

 Written by Alyssa Batista